How/where do I resupply?

 How do I get to and from the trailheads in Waterton Lakes, Mount Robson, and Kakwa?

-Greyhound offers bus service to Pincher Creek from Calgary.
-From Pincher Creek, a taxi service can take you the remaining 55 km to Waterton townsite.
+Airport Shuttle Express offers a shuttle between the Calgary Airport and the Prince of Wales Hotel in Waterton Lakes National Park.
+This shuttle continues on to Glacier Park Lodge in East Glacier, Montana for an additional fee.
 Tamarack Outdoor Outfitters offers shuttle service during the summer to and from the Chief Mountain border crossing, connecting Waterton Lakes National Park with Glacier National Park in Montana.

 There is no public transportation to Mount Robson or Kakwa Lake so you must make your own travel arrangements.
+Mount Robson Visitor Centre is easily accessible on Highway 16.
 Access to Kakwa Provincial Park is very remote via the Walker Creek Forest Service Road off of Highway 16.
 Walker Creek FSR is a rough and muddy dirt road prone to washouts and closures.
 A 4WD high clearance vehicle is required.

 Is access to water an issue?

 Access to fresh water is rarely a concern on the GDT but you should still boil, treat or filter all water before drinking.
-Two litres of water storage capacity is recommended.
+A minimum of two litres of water storage capacity is recommended.
 There are some high elevation sections of trail, particularly on ridge crests, where water may be scarce late in the season, so fill up water bottles whenever possible.
 Plan for enough water to accommodate additional requirements due to heat, cold, altitude, exertion, or emergency.
 Always consult your map or guidebook for distances between available water sources.